jpvanoosten/VolumeTiledForwardShading/README.md

 # Configuration

+All of the configuration settings to run the demo are specified a configuration file.
+Configuration files are found in the [Conf](Conf/) folder.
+The **-c** or **--config** command line option can be used to specify the configuration file to use when running the demo.
+Registering the file handler for the .3dgep file extension (as previously explained in the [Running the Demo](#running-the-demo) section above) should make it possible to simply double-click on the .3dgep configuration files to run that configuration in the demo.

-The executable accepts only a single command-line argument which is used to specify all of the configuration settings to run the demo with a particular scene file.
-The easiest way to create a new configuration file is to copy an existing one and modify the settings.
+The easiest way to create a new custom configuration file is to copy the [DefaultConfiguration.3dgep](Conf/DefaultConfiguration.3dgep) file and edit the settings according to the table below.

 Do not delete the [DefaultConfiguration.3dgep](Conf/DefaultConfiguration.3dgep) file as this one is used if no configuration file is specified on the command-line when running the programing (for example, if the executable is launched by double-clicking on the .exe file in Windows Explorer).